Anbehner/Android-Project/docs/_posts/2017-06-12-Implementation-&-UIDesign.md

 We discussed these Coding Standards in Team meeting and each team member agreed upon to follow these coding conventions.
-We make sure that before committing the code it will be reviewed by all the other team members and take get approval from them regarding these coding standards.
+We make sure that before committing the code it will be reviewed by all the other team members and get approval from them regarding these coding standards.
 Thus we enforce that our code follows the coding conventions which we agreed upon as a team.

 ## Personas for Money Management Application